Description:

 Let’s build and execute the “stopDef” example.

-• Connect the dots between the “Start” and the other steps, as shown above.
+- Connect the dots from “Start” to the other steps, as shown above.

-• Click the Task1 (Manager1 Approval) step to configure its "Required" properties.
-Provide a task name.
-Navigate to the “Optional” tab and configure the user to whom the task is routed.
+- Click the Task1 (Manager1 Approval) step to configure its "Required" properties.
+Enter a task name.
+Then navigate to the “Optional” tab and configure the user to whom the task is routed.

-• Click the Task2 (Pros Cons Sheet) step to configure its "Required" properties.
-Provide a task name.
+- Click the Task2 (Pros Cons Sheet) step to configure its "Required" properties.
+Enter a task name.
 Navigate to the “Optional” tab and configure the user to whom the task is routed.

-• Click the “Decision” step to configure its “Required” properties.
-Enter a step name.
-Enter a condition to evaluate.
+- Click the “Decision” step to configure its “Required” properties.
+Enter a step name and a condition to evaluate.
 Click the Save button.
 Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

-• Select the outgoing connection links for the “Decision” step and configure their properties as True or False
+- Select the outgoing connection links for the “Decision” step, and set their properties to True or False.

-• Save the process definition, create a new instance, and execute it.
+- Save the process definition, create a new instance, and execute it.
 Render the process instance.
 Click the process step to view its properties.
-The step should stop processing after the task step completes.
+The step should stop processing once the task step completes.

 Definition Sample: